eminentspoon/phatbeat-node/README.md

 //changes every LED to the same colour / settings
 //method signature takes in RGB colour values
 //boolean paramter states whether or not the changes made should be redrawn immediately or staged
-//final parameter is an optional parameter for new brightness, if not supplied, the previous value will be retained phatbeat.changeAllLEDs(255, 0, 0, true, 0.8)
+//final parameter is optional for new brightness value, the previous value will be retained if not phatbeat.changeAllLEDs(255, 0, 0, true, 0.8)